 Growing Torch Ginger is possible in a range of soil types.
 A major problem when growing Torch Ginger plants is potassium deficiency.
-Potassium is necessary for the correct uptake of water, which is necessary for the optimum growth of this large plant.
+Potassium is necessary for the correct uptake of water, which is necessary for this large plant's optimum growth.

 - Back to genus Etlingera

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin